Rajbirsingh05/Devops-assessment/README.md

 - Logged into ECR for authentication using ECR login command
 - Verified permissions for image push ( IAM  role attached)
 - Tagged and pushed image using ECR "View Push Command" instructions
+- iamge is encrpted using default KMS key

 ---